pangbox/rugburn/README.md

 ## Using Slipstream
 You can use the web patcher if just want to patch your `ijl15.dll` with the latest version of Rugburn.
 It does not require an active internet connection.

 To use Slipstream manually, you can use the `make slipstream` command.
-Note that it requires the Go toolchain as well as a copy of unmodified `ijl15.dll` to be present in the root of the repository.
+Note that it requires the Go toolchain.
 You should find a patched `ijl15.dll` in your `out/` directory.

 ## Usage
 Once installed, you can run ProjectG directly.
 Enjoy!